bowencool/blog/src/content/blog/my-usage-reports-of-unraid.md

 ### MtPhotos

-Photo management service, highly praised, functionality close to Apple Photos, you can also try [Immich](https://github.com/immich-app/immich)
+Photo management service, functionality close to Apple Photos, you can also try [Immich](https://github.com/immich-app/immich)

 - Map albums, scene recognition, face recognition, text recognition...
   - **Local recognition supported with PC hardware acceleration**
-  - Face recognition ~~is not very well~~ can use deepface now.
+  - Face recognition is not very well; although it can be used with deepface now, the effect is also quite average.
-- Search images by text, for example: lake
+- Search images by text, for example: "lake"
 - Client ~~fully featured~~
   - Only supports copy; lacks sync feature like rclone
+  - Lack of "Synchronize only specified time range" function, emailed twice and the reply was "No development plan".
 - Multi-user support
-- Supports managing existing folders in place without changing directory structure (not supported by Immich)
+- Supports managing existing folders in place without changing directory structure (That's what I like about it.
+Immich doesn't support it.)
   - Can be paired with iCloudPD to sync locally and managed by MtPhotos.
 (The advantage is a completely seamless automatic backup without needing to open any APP)
-- Supports editing the shooting time and location information of photos (directly written to file Exif)
+- Supports editing the shooting time and location information of photos (Writes directly to the file Exif, very useful for organizing old photos.)

 Far surpasses all domestic cloud services **(1.
 Privacy and censorship issues; 2.
 Exif information will be modified)**, NextCloud, PhotoPrisma (user-unfriendly operation and no multi-user support), Pho.

 ### Gitea

 Lightweight git service, Gitlab is too heavy.
-The tool chain (GitLens, Alfred, third-party clients, etc.) is also relatively complete.

 ### Bitwarden